LivHed/coworking-spaces/README.md

 ## Credits

 ## Content
-* The content on the website was written by me.
+* The content on the website was written by me, after doing research in other coworking space pages and after reading about the concept.
-* The results showing with accommodations and restaurants are shown thanks to Google Maps Javascript API.
+* The content that are showing in the results are gathered from the coworking spaces own web pages, and I´m making sure me and other people are linking to these coworking spaces own homepages so that people can read further about them and give them more traffic and people that are using their spaces.

 ## Media
-* The cities are chosen because of inspiration from the company Arcadis homepage, and the listed top 10 most sustainable cities according to their Sustainable Cities Index.
+*

 ## Acknowledgements
-* For the ...
-I copied the code snippet for the Inline custom form controls, from W3Schools on this page and then modified it to what suited my needs.
+* For the results showing of the coworking spaces I copied the Album example code from this page https://getbootstrap.com/docs/4.0/examples/album/ and then modified the layout for my needs.